alunacjones/LSL.Scrutor.Extensions/readme.md

 # LSL.Scrutor.Extensions

-This package providers some extensions to [Scrutor](https://www.nuget.org/packages/scrutor/) and [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection.Abstractions/)
+This package providers some extensions to [Scrutor](https://www.nuget.org/packages/scrutor/) and [Microsoft.Extensions.DependencyInjection.Abstractions ](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection.Abstractions/)

 > **NOTE**: These extension methods use [Castle.Core](https://www.nuget.org/packages/Castle.Core) and therefore the interfaces
 > and classes used on each extension method must be public